 As a limited company, you can claim on a wider range of expenses that are allowed for self-employed individuals.

-What are your long-term plans for the business?
+What are the long term plans for your business?

 Contracting through your own limited company provides greater long-term tax planning opportunities than being self-employed.

-Will your work ever expose you to a certain level of risk?
+Will your work expose your business to risk?

 Advantages and disadvantages of moving from self-employed to limited